-During the night the news had spread, and early in the morning (23rd) a fresh party arrived, belonging to the Tekenika, or Jemmy's tribe.
-Several of them had run so fast that their noses were bleeding, and their mouths frothed from the rapidity with which they talked; and with their naked bodies all bedaubed with black, white,\ and red, they looked like so many demoniacs who had been fighting.
+During the night the news had spread, and early in the morning (23d) a fresh party arrived, belonging to the Tekenika, or Jemmy's tribe.
+Several of them had run so fast that their noses were bleeding, and their mouths frothed from the rapidity with which they talked; and with their naked bodies all bedaubed with black, white.\ and red.

+\ This substance, when dry, is tolerably compact, and of little specific gravity.
+Professor Ehrenberg has examined it.
+He states (Konig Akad. der Wisser: Berlin, Feb., 1845) that it is composed of infusoria, including fourteen polygastrica and four phytolitharia.
+He says that they are all inhabitants of fresh water.
+This is they looked like so many demoniacs who had been fighting.
 We then proceeded (accompanied by twelve canoes, each holding four or five people) down Ponsonby Sound to the spot where poor Jemmy expected to find his mother and relatives.
-He had already heard that his father was dead; but as he had had a "dream in his head" to that effect, he did not seem to care much about it, and repeatedly comforted himself with the very natural reflection-" Me no help it."
+He had already heard that his father was dead; but as he had had a "dream in his head" to that effect, he did not seem to care much about it, and repeatedly comforted himself with the very natural reflection, "Me no help it."
 He was not able to learn any particulars regarding his father's death, as his relations would not speak about it.

-Jemmy was now in a district well known to him, and guided the boats to a quiet pretty cove named Woollya, surrounded by islets, every one of which and every point had its proper native name.
+Jemmy was now in a district well known to him, and guided the boats to a quiet, pretty cove named Woollya, surrounded by islets, every one of which and every point had its proper native name.
 We found here a family of Jemmy's tribe, but not his relations; we made friends with them, and in the evening they sent a canoe to inform Jemmy's mother and brothers.
 The cove was bordered by some acres of good sloping land, not covered (as elsewhere) either by peat or by forest-trees.
-Captain Fitz Roy originally intended, as before stated, to have taken York Minster and Fuegia to their own tribe on the west coast; but as they expressed a wish to remain here, and as the spot was singularly favourable, Captain Fitz Roy determined to settle here the whole party, including Matthews the missionary.
-Five days were spent in building for them three large wigwams, in landing their goods, in digging two gardens, and sowing seeds.
+Captain Fitz Roy originally intended, as before stated, to have taken York Minster and Fuegia to their own tribe on the west coast: but as they expressed a wish to remain here, and as the spot was singularly favourable, Captain Fitz Roy determined to settle here the whole party, including Matthews the missionary.
+Five days were spent in building for them three large wigwams, in landing their goods, in digging two gardens, and sowing seeds, a beautiful example of the results obtainable through Professor Ehrenberg's microscopic researches; for Jemmy Button told me that it is always collected at the bottoms of mountain brooks.
+It is, moreover, a striking fact in the geographical distribution of the infusoria, which are well known to have very wide ranges, that all the species in this substance, although brought from the extreme southern point of Tierra del Puego, are old, known forms,